ubarcturus/Notes/README.md

 # Notes

 A little App to learn Ionic.
-It should offer the possibility to put on small notes, to provide them with a picture and to sort these notes by the date.
+It should offer the possibility to put on small notes, provide them with a picture and to sort these notes by the date.